-- 1. The % of investments in securities that are on Robeco's Exclusion list as result of the application of Robeco's Exclusion Policy. - 2.
-The number of companies that are in violation of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises and hence are a part of the Enhanced Engagement program. - 3.
-The number of holdings and agenda items voted. - 4.
-The % of holdings with an elevated sustainability risk profile.
+- 1. The number of companies that hold a positive or neutral SDG score based on the internally developed SDG Framework. - 2.
+The % of investments in securities that are on Robeco's Exclusion list as result of the application of Robeco's Exclusion Policy. - 3.
+The number of holdings that are in violation of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises. - 4.
+The % of the Sub-fund invested in green, social, sustainability and/or sustainability-linked bonds.